gravi-ctrl/homelab-blueprint/README.md

 ```

 **2. Run Bootstrap:**
-This decrypts the backup, restores the filesystem, and fixes SSH permissions.
 > Make sure to copy the backup file to $HOME before running the bootstrap
 ```bash
 curl -fsSL codeberg.org/gravi-ctrl/homelab-blueprint/raw/bootstrap.sh | bash
 ```
-Decrypts the backup, restores filesystem, fixes SSH, re-links git repos, self-destructs.
+This decrypts the backup, restores the filesystem, and fixes SSH permissions.

 > **No backup?**
 > ```bash